By Richard / Review, Feliks Audio, $1000+, Tube Amplifiers, Tube Amplifiers / April 3, 2021

 -------

 I’m glad that I have the Feliks Audio Euforia on hand to review, as it points to the origins of where I began when I first got into Hi-Fi.
 It’s the flagship headphone tube amplifier by the Polish family-owned business, now priced at $2,599.
 I have the 2017 edition which was priced at $1399 on release.
 Since the release of the 2017 edition, there have been some improvements worth noting: an upgraded preamp circuit, CV181 driver tubes, a crossfeed circuit to enlarge the sound stage by making the channel separation more natural, and a soft mute so when you power off and on you don’t have cracking noises.
-The Euforia is the flagship amplifier from Feliks Audio that was launched nearly three years ago, and remains the top of the line.

 Technical Specifications